SIBarcodeNetwork/ReadtheDocsMaster/Docs/BOLD_tips.rst

 When creating a BOLD project, any markers sequenced from the samples can be added to BOLD.

-However, not all markers can be pushed to GenBank from BOLD:
+However, not all markers should be pushed to GenBank from BOLD:

 * Markers with simple annotations (i.e. just a single coding region) can be submitted to GenBank from BOLD.
 * Markers that cover multiple regions, such as the psbA-trnH intergenic spacer must be submitted to GenBank through another method other than BOLD, such as the :ref:`GBplugin-link`, as these sequences require more complex annotations for GenBank than BOLD can provide.